Recurring Challenges happen again and again on a predictable schedule. They are ideal for weekly, monthly, or daily competitions.

 Establish When The Recurrence Ends

 Recurring events will continue on forever, unless an end is defined.
-Recurring Challenges can end after a certain # of occurrences or after a specific date.
+Recurring Challenges can end after a certain # of occurrences or on a specific date.

 Select which Hierarchy Level to compete at.
 Read more about Ambition Hierarchy Levels here.